 - Understand your customers’ buying process.

-- Know what information your customers need and look for.
+- Know what information your customers need and how they look for it.

 - Identify the questions your customers ask.

-- Build your knowledge about your customer base.
+- Build and update knowledge about your customer base.

 Buyer Personas

-Creating a buyer persona is an excellent way to develop your strategies for customer intimacy.
-A buyer persona is a “fictional” representation of your ideal customer.
-It gives businesses an idea of their customers’ demographics, attitudes, motivations, goals, observations, questions, selling points, and even search queries.
+One way to develop your customer intimacy strategy is by creating a buyer persona, a fictional representation of your ideal customer.
+By doing this, you can get an idea of your customers’ demographics, attitudes, motivations, goals, observations, questions, selling points, and even search queries.

-For example, take this buyer persona: Melanie Martin.
-Let’s say you are a digital marketing agency, and Melanie is an eCommerce manager for a lifestyle apparel brand for traveling businesswomen.
+Let’s look at an example of a fictional buyer persona: Melanie Martin.
+Pretend you run a digital marketing agency, and Melanie is an e-commerce manager for a lifestyle apparel brand for traveling businesswomen looking for services you offer.
 Here are some of the traits you may want to include in her buyer persona:

 - Attitudes – “We’ll be able to grow more with the help of an agency that has had success working with clients like us.”